 Ms. Ricciardi moved to the Bay Area after working and living in New York City for 10 years.
 Her recent projects, in addition to teaching and designing costumes at both School of the Arts Alternative High School and Oakland School of the Arts, include: prop maker for the tour of Spamelot; Milliner for the show Passing Strange at the Berkeley Repertory Theater; and hat designer and milliner for the play Far Away by Caryl Churchill.
 Linda lives with her boyfriend Oliver and her cat Leo in San Francisco.

-David Rosenthal > Dramatic Arts and Musical Theater, since 2002
+David Rosenthal > Theater and Musical Theater, since 2002

 Actor, teacher, voiceover artist, director and private coach, Mr. Rosenthal received his BA in Theatre, Anthropology, and English Literature from Sarah Lawrence College.
 He also studied acting in NYC at Herbert Bergoff Studios and in San Francisco with Richard Seyd.
 Cast in over 60 national commercials, television and film roles, Mr Rosenthal has also voiced hundreds of characters for video games by Sony, EA, Xbox, Sega, & Nintendo.
 Directorial and coaching credits include Kids on Camera, Kittredge School, Mercy High, Freeman School, SFUSD, Young Performers Theatre and Lilliput Players Children’s Theatre.
 He has over 20 years of teaching experience and works with all ages, from pre-school to seniors.